python/cpython/Doc/library/tkinter.filedialog.rst

 .. function:: asksaveasfile(mode="w", **options)

-   Creates a :class:`SaveAs` dialog and returns a file object opened in write- only mode.
+   Create a :class:`SaveAs` dialog and return a file object opened in write- only mode.

 .. function:: askopenfilename(**options)